SimonMariani/personal-website/README.md

 - Update the skills in the charts as you have more experience now
 - Rename backend to api
 - make it mobile friendly
+- Fix mobile chat to be better, hook up your phone though because it is slightly annoying since it is only visible on physical devices